Topping1/BM25-PDF-Search/README.md

 ---

 ## Notes
 - There is a delay when the application starts as it downloads the embedding model.
+This happens only once.
+Subsequent runs will not have this delay.
-This delay also happens when using the BM25 search method with the Embedding type reranking.
+- This delay also happens when using the BM25 search method with the Embedding type reranking.
+This happens only once.
+Subsequent runs will not have this delay.
 - There is also a delay when loading the PDF library at the application start.
 This depends on the size of the PDF library.
+- Searching with BM25 search with Embedding type reranking has a delay that depends on the number of search hits, as the application has to create embeddings for all the search hits after pressing Enter to submit the query.

 ---